holochain/docs-pages/src/pages/get-started/install-advanced.md

 ## Fixing the SUID sandbox error in Ubuntu 24.04 and later

-Ubuntu 24.04 [introduced an AppArmor security policy](https://discourse.ubuntu.com/t/ubuntu-24-04-lts-noble-numbat-release-notes/39890#p-99950-unprivileged-user-namespace-restrictions-15) that causes `hc spin`, which is used to test applications and their UIs, to fail with a fatal error.
-If you have a `package.json` that lists `@holochain/hc-spin` as a dev dependency, you may see this error message:
+Ubuntu 24.04 [introduced an AppArmor security policy](https://discourse.ubuntu.com/t/ubuntu-24-04-lts-noble-numbat-release-notes/39890#p-99950-unprivileged-user-namespace-restrictions-15) that causes `hc-spin`, which is used to test applications and their UIs, to fail with a fatal error.
+If you try to run `hc-spin` (or `npm run start`/`npm run launch:happ` with a scaffolded hApp, which uses `hc-spin` under the hood), you may see this error message:

 ::: output-block
 ```